mendix/RestServices/README.md

 * `unfollowChanges`: Stop listing to changes
 * `resetChangeTracking`: Resets the last know sequence number to zero.
 This means that upon the next synchronization, *all* data will be retrieved again.

-The state of the changelog can be viewed in the RestServices overview form, both as consumer and as publisher.
+The state of the change log can be viewed in the RestServices overview form, both as consumer and as publisher.

 # JSON Serialization